Please ensure Javascript is enabled for purposes of website accessibility

 • You’re a senior citizen keen on taking charge of your health

-• A family member or caregiver looking for reliable information
+• You are a family member or caregiver looking for reliable information

-• Someone who wishes to understand cardiovascular health better
+• You are someone who wishes to understand cardiovascular health better

 *This content is intended to provide a general understanding of the topic.
 Always consult with a health care provider for individual health concerns.